3 Harlem Jazz Spots Where Billie Holiday Once Sang—That Are Still Around Today

 Happy birthday to Billie Holiday—born Eleanora Fagan on April 7, 1915.

-As a young teen Holiday moved with her mother to Harlem, where she launched her career soon after.
+As a young teen Holiday moved with her mother to Harlem, where she launched her singing career soon after.

 The legendary vocalist didn't just get her start uptown, but sang at many of its jazz joints throughout her life.